 He carefully made his way through the house, ready to go home, but when he opened the front door, Jason was sitting on the porch, watching the sunrise through the snow covered trees.

-He looked up at him, and the tone of his eyes shifted.
+Jason looked up at him, and the mood of his eyes shifted.
 He smiled.
 “Ephraim.
 It was just too hot in there, sorry.”

 Ephraim nodded.
 “Yeah.
 I—yeah.”

 Ephraim didn’t have to say anything—his silence was answer enough.
 Jason reached back for his wrist and tugged until Ephraim sat down beside him, leaning close to his chest for warmth in the sharp winter air.
 Jason slid one arm around his shoulders and held his hand with the other.